Become a Registered Counsellor

 Our student/Instructor ratio is 15 to 1.
 For the most part, classes are in the mid-twenties and led by two Instructors.
 Our Instructors are heart-centred, professional and dedicated supervisory and/or practicing counsellors that abide by all the standards and ethics required of the profession through their governing bodies.
 In addition, higher level students and graduates ‘assist’ classes, offering help with learning activities as well as personal support.
 Our success rate for graduating among those taking it for Counsellor Training purposes is high due to the amount of support available.

-What's changes if I take the program for Personal Growth or Counsellor Training?
+What changes if I take PRAC 1 for Personal Growth or Counsellor Training?

-If you are doing the program for personal growth purposes, you will not have to write the exams or complete the practicum and supervision components that are required for the Diploma program.
-You have until the end of PRAC 1 to decide if you wish to be in the diploma (Counsellor Training) stream.
-If you are in the Counsellor Training stream, you may opt out and choose to take the program for Personal Development at any time.
+If you are doing the PRAC 1 for personal growth purposes, you will not have to write the exams or quizzes required for the Diploma program.
+You have until the end of PRAC 1 to decide if you wish to be in the Diploma (Counsellor Training) stream.
+Admission into PRAC 2 requires an undergraduate degree or equivalent by PLAR.
+PRAC 1 attendance counts towards the PLAR.
+PRAC 2 and 3 are not offered for personal growth, so you must complete all the diploma program requirements to participate in those years.

 What kind of support is available to me after I graduate?

-We offer ongoing group supervision, as supervision is a professional requirement for insured, registered counselling therapists (contact Client Services – for more information).
-We have established relationships with Alumni Partners that specialize in helping our recently graduated counsellors set up their private practice.
+We are pleased to have our graduates return as volunteer Assistants in our programs and workshops, which provide supervision and professional development hours for ongoing registration requirements (contact email@example.com for workshops or firstname.lastname@example.org for PRAC).
+We have established relationships with Alumni Partners specializing in helping our recently graduated counsellors set up their private practice.
 We invite our registered, insured Graduates to appear in our Counsellor Directory (coming soon).

 I have only taken some of PRAC - how do I return and get my diploma?